Millwards Roofing 2020 Limited

 2.3 Any amendment to the terms and conditions contained in this Contract may only be amended in writing by the consent of both parties.

-2.4 The Customer acknowledges that the supply of Works on credit shall not take effect until the Customer has completed a credit application with the Company and it has been approved with a credit limit established for the account.
+(a) the supply of Works on credit shall not take effect until the Customer has completed a credit application with the Company and it has been approved with a credit limit established for the account;

-2.6 Electronic signatures shall be deemed to be accepted by either party providing that the parties have complied with Section 226 of the Contract and Commercial Law Act 2017 or any other applicable provisions of that Act or any Regulations referred to in that Act.
+2.5 Electronic signatures shall be deemed to be accepted by either party providing that the parties have complied with Section 226 of the Contract and Commercial Law Act 2017 or any other applicable provisions of that Act or any Regulations referred to in that Act.